binpash/fractal/INSTRUCTIONS.md

   - *Executor runtime* & *Progress/Health monitors*: each node runs [a worker runtime](pash/compiler/dspash/worker.py) where `EventLoop` launches up to *N* subgraphs and `TimeRecorder` logs execution.
 Completion of every send/receive emits a 17-byte event that worker manager consumes.
 Cluster liveness comes from JMX polling in [hdfs utils](pash/compiler/dspash/hdfs_utils.py) with callbacks wired into the scheduler.

 - **Performance optimizations (§5)**
-  - *Event-driven architecture*: `EventLoop` in `worker.py` is lock-free (list ops + atomics) and polls every 0.1 s, precisely the design described in §5.1.
+  - *Event-driven architecture*: `EventLoop` in [the worker runtime](pash/compiler/dspash/worker.py) is lock-free (list ops + atomics) and polls every 0.1 s, precisely the design described in §5.1.
   - *Buffered-IO sentinel stripping*: the 8-byte EOF token is removed on-the-fly inside datastream wrapper (≈ 70-130) using a single 4096-byte buffer, matching §5.2.
   - *Batched scheduling*: worker manager builds `worker_to_batches` and issues one `Batch-Exec-Graph` RPC per worker, implementing the optimisation in §5.3.